EnduranceCode/windows-setup-guide/1-fundamental-software.md

 >
 > + **{DISTRO_NAME}** : Name of the Linux distribution to be executed with WSL 2

+#### 1.3.2.
+Configuration

+Once the process of installing [Ubuntu](https://ubuntu.com/) on [**WSL**](https://learn.microsoft.com/windows/wsl/) is complete, open the distribution using the *Start Menu*.
+You will be asked to [create a User and Password](https://learn.microsoft.com/windows/wsl/setup/environment#set-up-your-linux-username-and-password) for your [Ubuntu](https://ubuntu.com/) installation.

+Configure the settings for your [Ubuntu](https://ubuntu.com/) installation, by using the `wsl.conf` file that is stored on `/etc` folder of every [**WSL**](https://learn.microsoft.com/windows/wsl/) distribuition.
+Open the file `/etc/wsl.conf` with the [nano text editor](https://www.nano-editor.org/), executing the below command on a [Ubuntu](https://ubuntu.com/) terminal.

+    nano /etc/wsl.conf

+To change the [default mount location](https://learn.microsoft.com/windows/wsl/wsl-config#automount-settings) of the Windows `C:\` drive from the default `/mnt/c` to `/c`, add the upcoming code snippet to the `/etc/wsl.conf` file.

+    [automount]
+    root=/

+Then, to [enable systemd support](https://learn.microsoft.com/windows/wsl/wsl-config#systemd-support), add the upcoming code snippet to the same `/etc/wsl.conf` file.

+    [boot]
+    systemd=true

+Save the changes with the command `CTRL + O` and then exit the [nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

+To enable the changes made on the `wsl.conf` file, youl will need to to restart your [**WSL**](https://learn.microsoft.com/windows/wsl/) instances.
+It can be done with the execution of the bellow command on a standard PowerShell console.

+    wsl.exe --shutdown

+ Once [Ubuntu](https://ubuntu.com/) restarts, *systemd* should be running.
+You can confirm executing the below command on a [Ubuntu](https://ubuntu.com/) terminal, which will show the status of your services.

+    systemctl list-unit-files --type=service

-The article [Set up a WSL development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) has some good optional advices to setup a development environment with **WSL**, but the most useful is the installation of the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
+The article [Set up a WSL development environment](https://learn.microsoft.com/windows/wsl/setup/environment) has some good optional advices to setup a development environment with  [**WSL**](https://learn.microsoft.com/windows/wsl/), but one that is almost mandatory is the installation of the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).

 ### 1.4.
 Windows Terminal